ssokolow/rust-cli-boilerplate/README.md

 ### If built by `just dist`:

-1. A packed binary will be built via `build-release` and copied into `dist/`
+1. A packed binary will be built via `build-dist` and copied into `dist/`
 2. Shell completion files and a manpage will also be built and saved into `dist/`